 Breton zombies thrill late night Jackson fest

-Zombies invaded the small village of Gourin in the rural heart of France's Brittany region at the weekend as part of a global tribute to singer Michael Jackson.
+Gourin — Zombies invaded the small village of Gourin in the rural heart of France’s Brittany region on Sunday as part of a global tribute to singer Michael Jackson.

 At 2:30 am on the dot 71 of the macabre merrymakers took to the floor to re-interpret the famous zombie dance from the video of Jackson’s 1982 monster hit ‘Thriller’.